Agoooy/Linear-Regression/README.md

 <h1>Linear Regression</h2>
 </p>

-  Here is the code for "How to Make a Prediction - Intro to Deep Learning."
-The goal is to predict an animal's body weight given its brain weight.
+  Here is the code for **How to Make a Prediction - Intro to Deep Learning.** The goal is to predict an animal's body weight given its brain weight.
 The model we'll be using is called [Linear Regression](http://www.statisticssolutions.com/what-is-linear-regression/).
 The dataset we're using to train our model consists of brain weight and body weight measurements from various animals.
 We'll fit our line to the data using the scikit-learn machine learning library, and then plot our graph using matplotlib.
   <br/>

 ---